zerosenthal/TestRepo/serverProj/README.txt

 Zechariah Rosenthal <zrosent1@mail.yu.edu 800449055>

 DIVISION OF LABOR:
-    E. PERL: developed and implemented algs for server and client scheduling policies, implemented and debugged stat-tracking tools, refactored for clarity, developed tests for project functionality, deployed tests for project functionality, authored write-up.
+    E. PERL: developed and implemented algs for server and client scheduling policies, implemented and debugged stat-tracking tools, refactored for clarity, developed tests for project functionality, deployed tests, authored write-up.

     Z. ROSENTHAL: engineered and implemented multi-threaded capability for server and client design, implemented and debugged stat-tracking tools, built in error catches for all system calls, integrated daemon function into server code, developed tests for project functionality.

 DESIGN OVERVIEW:
     Multi-threaded client and server capable of fetching/retrieving html and image content.